yobenzima/Blog/README.md

 2. Restore Nuget Packages
 3. Build solution
 4. Deploy REST webservice to (IIS)
-5. In the following controllers in Blog.Web project change the "http://localhost:8085" in mAPIBaseUrl variable to point to the url where REST API is running.
-The "/api" part must be left intact:
+5. In the ContactController and PostController controllers in Blog.Web project change the "http://localhost:8085" in mAPIBaseUrl variable to point to the url where REST API is deployed.
-	(a).
-ContactController
-	(b).
-PostController
+   NOTE: The "/api" part must be left intact

 ## Built With
 - ASP.NET Core